 Last but not the least, the trend of user developed apps is rising on the horizon.
 Building an app is a complex business, right?
 Well, looks like that definition is going to change soon.
 If you ask why, Google App Maker is the answer to begin with, because it allows its potential customers to build functionalities like project management, Customer Support, and CRM using simple drag and drop options.
 That’s how simple building apps are likely to get.
 Not that it is going to replace developers, the user developed apps could be an alternative – a different approach to make things easier for the users.

 Code-less apps are rising.
 There will be either no coding at all or less coding will be involved in creating apps.
-You may not be a developer or a coder, but one day you might be developing your own apps for the market.
+You may not be a developer or a coder, but one day you may be in position to develop your own apps for the market.

 As mentioned earlier the apps are on steady rise, and as we cross each horizon we are faced with a new set of challenges.
 Just as every year, this year too throws up some interesting trends to the app developers, but only to help them make way for creating an enriching user experience.